-ABN AMRO Clearing Bank N.V. ("ABN AMRO Clearing Bank") is a global leader in derivatives and equity clearing and is one of the few providers currently able to offer global market access and clearing services on more than 150 liquidity centres worldwide.
-ABN AMRO Clearing Bank operates from several locations across the globe and offers an integrated package of direct market access, clearing and custody services covering, options, equity, commodities, energy and fixed income.
-ABN AMRO Clearing operations are carried out via ABN AMRO Clearing Bank which has a banking license and is regulated and supervised by DNB.
+ABN AMRO Clearing Bank N.V. is a global leader in derivatives and equity clearing.
+It is one of the few players currently able to offer global market access and clearing services on more than 85 of the world's leading exchanges and operates from several locations across the globe.

-1.6 Group Functions
+1.7 Group Functions

-Group Functions supports ABN AMRO's businesses by delivering services in the areas of audit, corporate governance, finance, risk, human resources, legal, compliance, communication, change management, technology, operations, property management, sustainability, and housing.
-Group Functions is organized into four areas, each of them headed by a Managing Board member: Technology, Operations & Property Services ("TOPS"), Finance ("Finance"), Risk Management & Strategy ("RM&S"), and People, Regulations & Identity ("PR&I").
-Group Audit and the Corporate Office are also part of Group Functions.
-Group Audit reports directly to the Chairman of the Managing Board and the Chairman of the Audit Committee.
-The Company Secretary holds an independent position under joint supervision of the Chairman of both the Managing Board and the Supervisory Board.
+Group Functions supports the Group's businesses by delivering services in the areas of audit, corporate governance, finance, risk, human resources, legal, compliance, communication, change management, technology, operations, property management, strategy, sustainability, and housing.
+Group Functions is organised into the following main departments: Innovation & Technology, Finance, Risk Management, Transformation & HR, Group Audit Corporate and Stategy & Sustainability.
+The majority of the Group Functions costs are allocated to the respective businesses.